 On a recent afternoon in Jacksonville Beach, Florida, Ted Garland and Nolan Maddox relaxed with their dog, Piper, on one of the couches at Green Room Brewing.
 You’ll find the three of them here often, the couple said.
 Part of the appeal is the beer; Green Room makes a mean stout and a delicious IPA.
 But mostly, it’s because it’s one of the US’ dog-friendly breweries and it welcomes well-behaved pups like Piper.

-Metazoa was founded on the premise of making delicious beers and helping pets in the process.
+Metazoa makes our list of dog-friendly breweries for obvious reasons.
+It was founded on the premise of making delicious beers and helping pets in the process.
 In fact, that’s their motto: “Drink beer.
 Help animals.”
 Five percent of Metazoa’s profits go to local animal rescue groups.
 The brewery also hosts fundraisers throughout the year for organizations like the American Association of Zoo Keepers and the Alliance for Responsible Pet Ownership.
 Since opening in April 2016, Metazoa has held multiple pet adoptions at the brewery, helping almost two dozen animals find their forever homes.
 Dogs are welcome at Metazoa, which just opened a fully fenced-in dog park, and complimentary dog treats are available at the bar.

 One of the many reasons Rob and Amy Cartwright opened a brewery?
 They wanted a dog.
 The couple didn’t want to keep a pup cooped up in their home all day while they were tied to a desk, so they decided to go into business for themselves.
 Soon after construction started on Independence Brewing, they adopted Jasper from a local rescue group.
 The experience opened their eyes to the financial needs of Austin’s rescues.
 Wanting to give back, they started hosting the Beers & Best Friends fundraiser in 2006.
 Using activities like puppy costume contests and doggie kissing booths, they’ve raised about $9,000 each year for local groups, including Austin Pets Alive! and Austin Dog Alliance.